gpantalone/MLTeam28/README.md

     <img src="https://github.com/gpantalone/MLTeam28/blob/master/Images/year.png">
 </p>

+# 3. Data Pre-Processing
+After visualizing the data we were able to process the data in some basic ways before we begin features selection.
+1. As noted above we removed all movies with no gross revenue listed
+2. Remove repetitve categories (don't need release date when we have release year), and irrelevant categories (movie name).
+3. Normalize the data

+#4.
+Feature Selection

 ## Movie Profit Analysis

 You can use the [editor on GitHub](https://github.com/gpantalone/MLTeam28/edit/master/README.md) to maintain and preview the content for your website in Markdown files.